 Tightlining systems make it possible for anglers to jig larva bait in front of the noses of finicky panfish.
 Persistent jigging of one form or another will usually convince something to bite, even if they are in a very neutral mood.
 If the strikes are really light, a spring bobber may be needed.

 Hook choices for tightlining are more critical than they are for bobber fishing.
 When tightlining, anglers need to select a jig that is small yet heavy enough to bounce effectively when jigged.
 It also needs to have enough bulk that it will read easily on your electronics.
 Bro’s Bug Collection from Northland is a good place to start.
-And I suspect the new Hexi-Fly, with its ability to reflect sonar signal, will perform ideally for tightlining.

 No matter what system a person uses for winter angling, always keep it as light as the conditions will allow.
 If it is a bobber presentation, use the tiniest one you can.
 If it is tightlining, keep the jig as small as possible.